jefflovejapan/ios-assignment/README.md

 # Mado Interview Homework Assignment

 Hey prospective Mado engineer!
-We're really excited to get to know, and we figured a little homework problem would be a great way to get to know you – and your coding style – better.
+We're really excited to get to know you, and we figured a little homework problem would be a great way to get to know you – and your coding style – better.
 Below you'll find a description of what we're looking for, and some constraints we're going to place on it.
 This assignment should take **less than 2 hours to complete**.